mendelgusmao/PHP-HaavokIPC/README.md

 Enable or disable output buffering in back end from the instantiation of HaavokIPC

-## Setting the driver
+## Setting the persistence

-For now 3 drivers are avaliable:
+For now 3 persistences are avaliable:

-* FileDriver
+* FilePersistence

-It's the first driver created for HaavokIPC and uses a temporary file for each execution.
+It's the first persistence created for HaavokIPC and uses a temporary file for each execution.
 You can configure it in Configuration.php using these constants:

 ```php
 define("HIPC_EXT", ".persistence"); // Filename extension
 define("HIPC_TMP", "/tmp/");        // Temporary directory
 ```

-* MemcacheDriver
+* MemcachePersistence

-This driver uses memcache and doesn't serializes data before exporting.
+This persistence uses memcache and doesn't serializes data before exporting.
 You can configure it using these constants:

 ```php
 define("HIPC_MEMCACHED", "127.0.0.1"); // Address of the memcache server
 define("HIPC_MEMCACHEDP", 11211);      // Port of the memcache server
 ```

-* ShmDriver
+* ShmPersistence

-This driver uses shared memory and doesn't serializes data before exporting.
+This persistence uses shared memory and doesn't serializes data before exporting.
 It's more appropriated for *nix environments and won't work in Windows.
 You can configure it using these constants:

 ```php